faberNovel/spinjector/README.md

 execution_position:                  # optional. [:before-compile | :after-compile | :before-headers | :after-headers].
 ```

-- The script file defined under `script_path` in your script configuration file
+- If you use the `script_path option, create the script file
 ```
 echo Hello World
 ```